commschamp/meta-commschamp/README.md

 TOOLCHAIN_HOST_TASK += "nativesdk-cc-commsdsl"
 ```

-In case some other project requires code generators from the CommsChampion Ecosystem add "cc-commsdsl-native" to the dependencies
+In case some other project requires code generators from the CommsChampion Ecosystem add **cc-commsdsl-native** to the dependencies
 ```
 DEPENDS = "cc-commsdsl-native cc-comms"
 ```